larkjs/lark/README.md

 $ npm install lark
 ```

-  To use Lark you must be running __node 0.11.13__ or higher for generator and promise support, and must run node(1)
+  To use Lark you must be running __node 0.12__ or io.js for generator and promise support, and must run node(1)
-  with the `--harmony` flag.
+  with the `--harmony` flag with Node.js.
 If you don't like typing this, add an alias to your shell profile:

 ```
 alias node='node --harmony'